ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 - Click on the Try Terraform Cloud located at the top right side of the site
 - Enter my details as required and signup.
 - Upon signup, you will be required to enter in the password you just created and verify your account by clicking on the link sent to your mail.
-- After verifying the account I can see that my Terraform cloud account has successfull been created.
+- After verifying the account I can see that my Terraform cloud account has successfully been created.

 ![Terraform Cloud](https://github.com/ChigozieCO/terraform-beginner-bootcamp-2023/assets/107365067/27a5abcc-1da2-4561-8930-c2cba22f2e8d)

 # Install Git Graph

-After creating the project template on github using [Andrew Brown's template](https://github.com/ExamProCo/terraform-beginner-bootcamp-2023) we went ahead to install Git Grap, a Vs Code extention that will help us visualise changes we make to our code.
+After creating the project template on github using [Andrew Brown's template](https://github.com/ExamProCo/terraform-beginner-bootcamp-2023) we went ahead to install Git Graph, a Vs Code extension that will help us visualise changes we make to our code.

-The extenstion is shown below
+The extension is shown below

 ![Git Graph](https://github.com/ChigozieCO/terraform-beginner-bootcamp-2023/assets/107365067/5c289513-49af-4411-aca3-0781519cfb5f)